 Has it ever happened to you when saying something in English that you got frustrated because you were focusing more on grammar than on the idea?
 The acquisition of good grammar skills plays an important role when learning a second language, but we can’t forget that focusing solely on grammar can be disappointing and frustrating.
 When expressing a message, being understood becomes more important than using the perfect vocabulary and grammar.
 In communicative language teaching, the emphasis is on fluency and comprehensibility instead of accuracy.
 Fluency in speaking means speaking and writing articulately and naturally, but not necessarily with accuracy.
 Being fluent in a language also gives the student a sense of comfort, confidence, and control.
 Students trying to improve their fluency will need plenty of opportunities to speak in informal settings to develop this skill.
 The motive behind the English conversation classes is to provide students with opportunities to improve their fluency.
 In these classes, learners can practice the language while engaging in meaningful interaction in the target language.

 Besides the opportunities to interact, students need further support when improving their fluency.
 Everyday conversations are often affected and shaped by cultural baggage and individual personalities.
 Tutors and teachers should consider these differences to provide student-oriented conversation programs.

 The content of conversations

-In order to communicate we need to comprehend the topic under discussion and be able to contribute to the interaction.
-To understand or especially to speak on any subject, we need to have background knowledge about the topic.
-The more knowledge a student has about the matter of the conversation the more confident and proactive to participate with ease and fluency they will be.
+To communicate, we need to comprehend the topic under discussion and contribute to the interaction.
+To understand or especially speak on any subject, we need to have background knowledge.
+The more knowledge a student has about the conversation, the more confident and proactive to participate with ease and fluency they will be.